 423-seater Air India jumbo plane ready for evacuation of 250 Indians stuck in virus-hit Wuhan

-Mumbai, Jan 28: Flag carrier Air India has kept one of its 423-seater jumbo plane ready in Mumbai for the evacuation of Indian citizens from Wuhan province in China in the wake of Cornovirus outbreak in the East Asian country, an official source said on Tuesday.
+Mumbai, Jan 28: Flag carrier Air India has kept one of its 423-seater jumbo plane ready in Mumbai for the evacuation of Indian citizens from Wuhan province in China in the wake of Coronavirus outbreak in the East Asian country, an official source said on Tuesday.

 The airline is awaiting necessary approvals from the ministries of External Affairs and Health to operate the special evacuation flight, the source said.
 The decision follows the government instructions to various ministries to take steps to deal with the issue.

-"We have kept a Boeing 747-400 ready in Mumbai to operate an evacuation flight to China whenever we get a go ahead from the government," the source said.
+"We have kept a Boeing 747-400 ready in Mumbai to operate an evacuation flight to China whenever we get a go-ahead from the government," the source said.

 Coronavirus cure: Tamil Nadu doctor from Rathna Siddha Hospital claims to have invented medicine